CiscoDevNet/roomdevices-macros-samples/Speed Dials/README.md

-# Cisco CE Video Endpoints Macros - Apple TV Controls
+# Cisco CE Room Devices Macros - Speed Dials
 This macro and corresponding In-Room Control sample demonstrates how to create an in-room control panel with speed dials on the Touch 10.

 ---